 All analyses shall be performed on relocator grids so that other laboratories can easily repeat analyses on the same grid openings.
 Quality assurance analyses shall not be postponed during periods of heavy workloads.
 The total number of QA samples and blanks shall be greater than or equal to 10% of the total sample workload.
 Precision of analyses is related to concentration, as gleaned from inter-laboratory proficiency testing.

-NOTE: Relative standard deviations (RSD) for amphibole asbestos decreased from 50% at 0.8 MFL to 25% at 7 MFL in inter-laboratory proficiency testing, while RSD for chrysotile was higher, 50% at 6 MFL.
+NOTE: Relative standard deviations (RSD) for amphibole asbestos decreased from 50% at 0.8 million fibers per liter (MFL) to 25% at 7 MFL in inter-laboratory proficiency testing, while RSD for chrysotile was higher, 50% at 6 MFL.

 Replicate.
 A second, independent analysis shall be performed on the same grids, but on different grid openings than used in the original analysis of a sample.
 Results shall be within 1.5x of Poisson standard deviation.
 This shall be performed at a frequency of one (1) per one hundred (100) samples, or at last annually, whichever is more frequent.

 Duplicate.
 A second aliquot of sample shall be filtered through a second filter, prepared and analyzed in the same manner as the original preparation of that sample.
 Results shall be within 2.0x of Poisson standard deviation.
-This shall be performed at a frequency of one (1) per one hundred (100) samples, or at least annually, whichever is more frequent.
+This shall be performed at a frequency of one (1) per one hundred (100) samples, or annually, whichever is more frequent.

 Verified Analyses.
 A second, independent analysis shall be performed on the same grids and grid openings used in the original analysis of a sample.
-The two (2) sets of results shall be compared according to Turner and Steel (NISTIR 5351).
+The two (2) sets of results shall be compared according to Turner and Steel (NISTIR 5351, see Section 7.2.4.2(a)).
 This shall be performed at a frequency of one (1) per twenty (20) samples.
 Qualified analysts shall maintain an average of ≥ 80% true positives, ≤ 20% false negatives, and ≤ 10% false positives.

 7.2.1.3 Analytical Sensitivity